-Lewis’ “air-gun” demonstrations became a routine part of the expedition, and displayed their rifle’s accuracy, silence, and power.
-Native-Americans were very familiar with contemporary firearms at the time (many even owned them) but no tribe had a weapon like this.
-It came across as a novelty, but also as a friendly warning for any ambitious parties.
-Lewis and Clark carefully secured and protected their collection of provisions and equipment, leaving tribes to assume the group didn’t have just one air gun, but dozens of them.
+Lewis’ “air-gun” demonstrations became a routine part of the expedition.
+These displayed their rifle’s accuracy, silence, and power.
+Native Americans were very familiar with contemporary firearms at the time (many owned them), but no tribe had a weapon like this.
+It came across as a novelty, but also as a friendly warning for any ambitious warriors.
+Lewis and Clark carefully secured and protected their collection of provisions and equipment, leaving tribes to assume the group had dozens of air rifles, not just the one.

 If you’re enjoying this story, consider Mysteries of the Midwest, a collection of our most popular stories from America’s Breadbasket!

 The Girandoni Air Rifle was indeed a “miracle rifle” of its day, so unique and original in effectiveness and design that it bordered on science fiction.
-Lewis and Clark took advantage of this technological wonderment not to intimidate Native-Americans they met on their long journey, but to project an aura of benevolent strength.
+Lewis and Clark leveraged this technological wonderment not to intimidate Native Americans they met on their long journey, but to project an aura of benevolent strength.
 How large a part this rifle made in easing the hardships of the expedition is something for historians to debate, but there’s no question the party considered it essential: it’s mentioned in dozens of Clark’s journal entries.
 It may have contributed to the most amazing feat of the expedition: of the 45 party members, only one died during their voyage—a natural death of appendicitis.

 Want to Know More?

 If you’re a Lewis and Clark junkie, then here’s your fix: an annotated, searchable collection of the expedition’s entire journey online at Journals of the Lewis & Clark Expedition, expertly curated by the University of Nebraska Lincoln.